A Look Back At The First Two Years Of Testicular Cancer Awareness and How It Has Changed My Life

 Despite not having an active testicular cancer experience to write about, I still continue to publish pieces frequently

 These pieces are generally focused on two of the other goals of ABSOT – sharing an honest look about what it means to be a cancer survivor and broadening lines of dialogues about men’s health as a whole.
-These are two vital parts of my post-cancer life (so much so that the current series on ABSOT is literally called “Post-Cancer Life” and form the bulk of my writing these days).
+These are two vital parts of my post-cancer life (so much so that one of the current categories on ABSOT is literally called “Post-Cancer Life” and form the bulk of my writing these days).

 Beyond the PCL series, I have also opened up ABSOT to share the voice of others through the Band of Ballers series.
 This series was launched in April 2018 and features other testicular cancer patients, survivors, and advocates who have grabbed their life by the ball(s) to spread awareness about this disease.
 I get to play more of an editor/producer role in these pieces and it is completely awe-inspiring to see other men sack up to share their stories so openly in hopes of destigmatizing men’s health.